 Sandy McGhee - Founding YEP Mentor

 Sandy is a founding Illinois Prairie Community Foundation' sYouth Engaged in Philanthropy (YEP) mentor.

-Prior to retirement a year ago, Sandy served as a University of Illinois Educator in McLean County Extension, working with the traditional 4-H youth program which included a countywide 4-H teen leadership program, and working with the urban 4-H youth program which included two out-of-school-time multicultural enrichment programs: UNITY Community Center, and Tech Wizards.
+Prior to retirement in 2011, Sandy was employed as a University of Illinois Educator in McLean County Extension.
+She worked with the traditional 4-H youth program, which included a countywide 4-H teen leadership program, and the urban 4-H youth program which included two out-of-school-time multicultural enrichment programs: UNITY Community Center and Tech Wizards.